Killer Be Killed: Reluctant Hero (2016–present)

-In an interview with Full Metal Jackie, Cavalera said he'd love to do another Killer Be Killed album; "I'd love to do a little bit with Killer Be Killed … We did one record and it was very well received, and I think we can do a better one than that.
+In an interview with Full Metal Jackie, Cavalera said, "I'd love to do a little bit with Killer Be Killed … We did one record and it was very well received, and I think we can do a better one than that.
 I think we can really — if we work hard on it — we can make a kick ass second Killer Be Killed album."
 In a 2016 Facebook update Koller announced there is "whispers in the dark of a new Killer Be Killed album".
 In April 2018, Max Cavalera confirmed that the band were convening in Phoenix to write and rehearse new material in Soulfly's rehearsal space, with the aim of releasing a new album in 2019.

 On Friday, September 4, 2020, the band released a brand new song called "Deconstructing Self-Destruction" which features Max, Greg, Troy and Ben credited as writers.
 The song is the first single off their second album Reluctant Hero which is set for release on November 20, 2020, via Nuclear Blast Records.
 Wall of Sound broke the news after digging up the album's artwork and tracklisting.

 On October 9, 2020, the band released their second single from the album called "Dream Gone Bad".

-In an interview with Wall of Sound, bassist Troy Sanders explained why the second album's recording process was kept a secret; "I mentioned to my guys 'every time we get together and work on something, let's just keep it to ourselves' so we don't create any type of buzz or excitement to our small handful of fans."
+In an interview with Wall of Sound, bassist Troy Sanders explained why the second album's recording process was kept a secret: "I mentioned to my guys 'every time we get together and work on something, let's just keep it to ourselves' so we don't create any type of buzz or excitement to our small handful of fans."
 Reluctant Hero was released in November 20, 2020.